sandbands/cs-resources/compsci-guide.md

 Online Courses / Tutorials (not to be confused with a distance-learning bootcamp) such as YouTube Videos, Udemy Courses, etc.

-Formal Education is always an option though, and depending on the job / role you are aiming for, you may need a Bachelor's Degree and / or some other certification.
+Formal Education is also a good choice, and depending on the job / role you are aiming for, you may need a Bachelor's Degree and / or some other certification.

+You can self-learn, and go to a College / University to obtain a degree which will definitely help you land a job.